Eugene John Hebert: Incident

+accompanying him had been intercepted.
+The boy was taken away and beaten to death, while Fr.
+Hebert was told he could leave.
+However, he reportedly refused to abandon the boy.
+Three days later, Fr.
+Hebert too met a violent death.

 The Bishop of Batticaloa sent Eugene Hebert on August 13 to Valachchenai to assist the trapped sisters and others as well as a security guarantee against an attack.
 On August 15, the Bishop of Batticaloa organized a security convoy from the city to bring back the trapped sisters and others.
 He informed Hebert to accompany the convoy on its way back from Valachchenai to Batticaloa.
-Instead Hebert informed the bishop that as the situation was getting better he would leave on his own via a circuitous route through an ethnically mixed town called Eravur to Batticaloa as he had urgent matters to take care at the institute where he was the director.
-Hebert along with a Tamil boy Betram Francis was last seen riding a red Vespa scooter towards Batticaloa via Eravur.
+Instead, Hebert informed the bishop that as the situation was getting better, he would leave on his own via a circuitous route through an ethnically mixed town called Eravur to Batticaloa, as he had urgent matters to attend to at the institute where he was the director.
+Hebert, along with a Tamil boy named Betram Francis, was last seen riding a red Vespa scooter towards Batticaloa via Eravur.